About the service

 - Wolverhampton

-Customers can take a companion and dependent children with them provided they book them in advance.
-We use minibuses with ramps or lifts, so people who use wheelchairs or find steps difficult can easily use the bus.
+Passengers can take a companion and dependent children provided they book in advance.
+We use minibuses with ramps or lifts, so people who use wheelchairs or find steps difficult can easily use our service.

 Other local authorities may provide a similar service for residents in their area.

-What kind of trips can Ring and Ride be used for?
+What kind of trips can Ring & Ride be used for?

-Customers can use the service for the same short journeys they would make on normal public transport such as commuting to and from work, visiting friends, shopping and leisure activities.
+Passengers can use the service for the same short journeys they would make on public transport such as commuting to and from work, visiting friends, shopping and leisure activities.

-Can I use Ring and Ride for hospital appointments?
+Can I use Ring & Ride for hospital appointments?

 When can I travel?

-The Ring and Ride service is available from:
+The Ring & Ride service is available from:

-There is no service on bank holiday Mondays and the service may differ over Christmas, New Year and Easter.
+There is no service on bank holidays.
+The service may differ over Christmas, New Year and Easter.

 How much does Ring and Ride cost?